 In the case that performance requirements cannot be guaranteed as promised due to e.g., bandwidth fluctuation, the coordinator may respond quickly based on its knowledge of the global network resources and adjust parameter settings among all bridges/APs.
-Based on control policy, network resources could be adaptively assigned with the goal of maintaining stable streamsControl policy shall be provided to keep sufficient resources to accommodate short term variance and to re-allocate network resources adaptively to establish stable streams, even on wireless mediums.
+Based on control policy, network resources could be adaptively assigned with the goal of maintaining stable streams.
 It ensures that the end-to-end QoS provided by the factory network meet the different requirements from the wide variety of factory applications.